Could finally get a decision on the historic building on the north end or Riverside Park this week.

 Tuesday, one of the two big city committees that meets monthly — Judiciary & Administration (J&A) — could make its decision on the Fish Labs building, which used to be the home of the La Crosse Convention & Visitors Bureau.

-It’s one of a few holdover items on the agenda for J&A, which meets at the Southside Neighborhood Center and online (here).
+It’s one of a few holdover items on the agenda for J&A.

 A decision on the Fish Labs has been put off several times, as has similar zoning issues for a senior living facility on the south side and a property near the YMCA on King Street.